GRAVITATION

 Apparent image or shadow

-For a given inclination angle \(i\), no photon with an impact parameter below \(b_{crit}\) can reach an outside observer.
+No photon with an impact parameter below \(b_{crit}\) can reach an outside observer, which results in a « shadow » without any star image.

-If this observer is located at a great distance from the black hole and in its equatorial plane, the apparent outline of a Kerr’s black hole can be determined by the 2 coordinates5:
+If this observer is located at a great distance from the black hole and in its equatorial plane, the apparent outline of a Kerr black hole can be determined by the 2 coordinates5:

 \(\alpha=-c\frac{l_z}{\varepsilon}\) and \(\beta=\pm c\frac{\sqrt{Q}}{\varepsilon}\), that is: